-September, 2014 Update: Here's a video of a black officer shooting an unarmed white person.
+Update (December 2014): Here's a video of a black officer shooting an unarmed white person.
 (A disabled vet, for what it's worth.)
 It happened in March, 2014.
 I didn't hear about it till much later.
 Unarmed white people who get shot by police just do not become national news.

 Would a reasonable officer have feared for his or life in that situation?
 Yeah, potentially, probably, I think so.

 It would have been great if the cop had known it was a cane.
 It also would have been great if the guy hadn't gotten out of his truck on the highway and reached for his cane.

 A mistake.
 But I think a reasonable one.
 I'd let that cop off.

 And just in case you think this is the only unarmed white guy shot by police, here is a second case, and a third.
 Despite what some people think, it's really not that rare for an unarmed white person to be killed by police.

 [Also, while I've got your attention, consider buying my book about policing.
 Right now Cop in the Hood

 is just $10 on Amazon, which is as cheap as it's ever been.
 Paperback

 or Kindle.
 And it's a proven fact the book contains well over $30 of